IaniLo/coursera-labs/objsets/README.md

 ## Assignment: Object-Oriented Sets

-In this assignment you will work with an object-oriented representations based on binary trees.
+In this assignment we will work with an object-oriented representations based on binary trees.
 And among the task we have to implement
 * _filtering_,
 * _union_ and